Alibaba's blockbuster IPO: Why you should care about the Chinese giant

-The Alibaba IPO, however, is a bit of a paradox: it is simultaneously one of the most anticipated and mysterious IPOs in the tech industry.
+The Alibaba IPO, however, has been a bit of a paradox: it's simultaneously been one of the most anticipated and most mysterious IPOs in the tech industry.

 That's because Ma, considered China's answer to tech icons like Steve Jobs or Bill Gates, has built a massive empire.
 Alibaba's various ventures have made it arguably the largest e-commerce company in the world.
 It dominates in China, where most of the 302 million people who shop online do so on an Alibaba site.
-And, Ma is ready to expand Alibaba's international reach.
+And Ma is ready to expand Alibaba's international reach.

-The company -- which also offers payment services, logistics, digital media, and cloud computing -- has a lot of moving parts, complicated relationships with its investors, including Yahoo, and big numbers.
+The company -- which also offers payment services, logistics, digital media and cloud computing -- has a lot of moving parts, complicated relationships with its investors, including Yahoo, and big numbers.

 2. Amazon-eBay mashup.
 The company owns and operates a handful of e-commerce related businesses.
 Most notable are Taobao, a consumer-to-consumer marketplace similar to eBay; TMall, a shopping hub for brands, like Apple and Gap, to sell direct to customers; 1688.com, a wholesale site; Juhuasuan.com, a daily deals site; and Aliyun.com, a cloud computing service.

 3. The man in charge.
 Co-founder and Executive Chairman Jack Yun Ma, 49, is a former English teacher from Hangzhou, China, who owns 8.9 percent of the company.
 He became an Internet businessman after seeing the power of a fledgling Web while visiting the US in 1995.
-Ma, who started Alibaba in 1999 with 17 other people, was CEO of Alibaba until last year when he retired (See Alibaba's current CEO in tidbit No. 6).
+Ma, who started Alibaba in 1999 with 17 other people, was CEO of Alibaba until last year, when he retired (see Alibaba's current CEO in tidbit No. 6).
 The diminutive executive, who has been described as "elfen," has transcended his CEO status over the years and is seen as a spiritual leader to some of his employees.
 He has remained a central figure at Alibaba even after his retirement.
 Ma is married and has two children.

 4. 102 years.
 Alibaba's vision, in its own words: "We aim to build the future infrastructure of commerce.
 We envision that our customers will meet, work and live at Alibaba, and that we will be a company that lasts at least 102 years."
 The company was drawn to that magic number because it spans the 20th century -- from the company's founding in 1999 -- to at least the 22nd century.
 Surviving that long, the company said, is a testament to a business model "built to last."